 Banks and Post Office

-The Village set off the main coast road and while a bus passes through the village
+The nain village well away and high above the beach road and while a bus passes through the village

 We prefer the Peroulia Akti because the sun beds are free.
 It can be a little tricky to find but it's well worth it